cartologic/cartologic.github.io/README.md

 This will generate a folder called **site** that can be hosted on any web server.

 Each time there's a pushed new commit, a new **site** is automatically built and deployed to [GitHub pages](https://pages.github.com/) (e.g. [cartologic.github.io](https://cartologic.github.io/)) using GitHub actions workflow (e.g. `.github/workflows/MkDocs-CI.yml`) to automate the build and deployment of the documentation.

+This will generate the **site** contents in a branch called [gh-pages](https://github.com/cartologic/cartologic.github.io/tree/gh-pages) from which [cartologic.github.io](https://cartologic.github.io/) will be served.